Sustainability

 The GHG Protocol classifies Scope 3 into 15 categories.
 When manufacturers disclose their value chain emissions, the categories that should be prioritized depend on their industry and supply chain structure.
 This article organizes a prioritization approach based on emissions weight and measurement difficulty.

-TNFD: Nature-Related Risk Disclosure Framework and Its Application for Manufacturers
+TNFD: Nature-Related Risk Disclosure for Manufacturers

 TNFD (Taskforce on Nature-related Financial Disclosures) published its final recommendations in 2023, establishing a framework for disclosing nature-related risks in biodiversity, water, land, and ocean.
 This article organizes how this framework — often described as the natural counterpart to TCFD — applies to manufacturer supply chain assessment.